Faculty of Arts, Design and Social Sciences

 City Campus, Newcastle

-The successful candidate will be expected to contribute to the development and submission of research publications and conference presentations, as well as to help manage and direct aspects of the project as opportunities allow.
+The successful candidate will be expected to contribute to the development and submission of research publications and research proposals, as well as help manage and direct aspects of the project as opportunities allow.

-For an informal discussion about the post, please contact Dr Katy Jenkins firstname.lastname@example.org
+For an informal discussion about he post, please contact Prof Matt Baillie Smith on 0191 227 4970 or email firstname.lastname@example.org.

 To apply for this vacancy please click 'Apply Now', and submit a Covering Letter and your CV, including a full list of publications where relevant and any documents specifically requested in the Role Description and Person Specification, such as a sample of written work or journal article.